 Bemidji State University and Northwest Technical College are also committed to building and maintaining a workplace that is objectively civil, respectful and professional for all college and university employees, volunteers, contractors, and other persons interacting with or engaging their employees.
 The college and university believe that collaborative and respectful work places are essential to fulfilling our respective visions and missions.

-On this site you will find policies and procedures regarding discrimination, harassment, sexual violence, and work place civility.
+On this site you will find policies and procedures regarding discrimination, harassment, and sexual violence.
 BSU and NTC students or employees with concerns or uncertainty about violations of these policies are encouraged to contact the Office of Equal Opportunity and Affirmative Action AffirmativeAction@bemidjistate.edu for further information.

 -President Faith C. Hensrud